openstack/openstack-manuals/doc/install-guide/source/environment-networking.rst

-All nodes require Internet access for administrative purposes such as package installation, security updates, :term:`DNS <Domain Name System (DNS)>`, and :term:`NTP`.
+All nodes require Internet access for administrative purposes such as package installation, security updates, :term:`DNS <Domain Name System (DNS)>`, and :term:`NTP <Network Time Protocol (NTP)>`.
 In most cases, nodes should obtain internet access through the management network interface.
-To highlight the importance of network separation, the example architectures use `private address space <https://tools.ietf.org/html/rfc1918>`__ for the management network and assume that the physical network infrastructure provides Internet access via :term:`NAT` or other method.
+To highlight the importance of network separation, the example architectures use `private address space <https://tools.ietf.org/html/rfc1918>`__ for the management network and assume that the physical network infrastructure provides Internet access via :term:`NAT <Network Address Translation (NAT)>` or other method.
 The example architectures use routable IP address space for the provider (external) network and assume that the physical network infrastructure provides direct Internet access.

 In the provider networks architecture, all instances attach directly to the provider network.
 In the self-service (private) networks architecture, instances can attach to a self-service or provider network.
-Self-service networks can reside entirely within OpenStack or provide some level of external network access using :term:`NAT` through the provider network.
+Self-service networks can reside entirely within OpenStack or provide some level of external network access using :term:`NAT <Network Address Translation (NAT)>` through the provider network.

 .. _figure-networklayout: